grikdotnet/docker-patterns/1.nginx-acme.sh-healthcheck/README.md

 #### What is it:

-It's a pattern of configs for web development of small sites with Nginx.
+It's a pattern of configs for web development and running small web sites with Nginx.

+Sets with other services such as PHP and MySQL can be found in other folders in this repo.

 #### Task definition:

-* Run Nginx in Docker
+* Run Nginx using same configs for production and development
 * Issue and renew Let's Encript certificates in production
-* Issue self-signed certificates for local develpment environments
+* Use a self-signed certificate in a local develpment environment
-* Support IPv6
+* Support IPv6 in production
-* Health-check Nginx in a container
+* Health-check for Nginx service in a container in production

 Problems:
 * Nginx can't issue ACME certificates